 - Hey Google, looking at the Airbus fleet, which delay reasons show the highest increase compared to last year

-Stage three definitely holds enormous potential — for efficiency, insights, and convenience.
-Getting answers to such questions today requires time and skilled resources.
+Stage three holds enormous potential — for efficiency, insights, and convenience.
+Unfortunately, getting answers to such questions today requires time and skilled resources.

 And here’s the fun part: Since such insights are no longer difficult to get, but one only question away — people will start to ask more.
 What does that mean?
 People will gain more information and more insights.
 And subsequently, this will contribute to improved operations.